 - Apply a sun block lipstick that has an SPF of at least 15 to protect your lips.

 - Make sure your doctor knows if you are receiving any type of UV light treatment or "phototherapy".

 - Do not use a sunlamp or a tanning bed or booth.

 If you have a severe reaction from the sun, check with your doctor.

-tacrolimus may cause you to be very sick if it is not used correctly.
-Call a doctor or poison control center right away if you accidentally swallow tacrolimus.
+This medicine may cause you to be very sick if it is not used correctly.
+Call a doctor or poison control center right away if you accidentally swallow this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.